larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 it's just there's some of that and that's good that that was done.
 However,
-you know of course logo involved programming and they involve switches, you know.
+you know of course Logo involved programming and they involve switches, you know.
 (56:35)